Harvard Extension Courses in Computer Science

 The course is intended to combine the theory with the hands-on practice of solving modern industry problems with an emphasis on image processing and natural language processing.
 Topics include outlier detection, advanced clustering techniques, deep learning, dimensionality reduction methods, frequent item set mining, and recommender systems.
 Topics also considered include reinforcement learning, graph-based models, search optimization, and time series analysis.
 The course uses Python as the primary language, although later projects can include R and other languages.
 The course also introduces some industry standard tools to prepare students for artificial intelligence jobs.

-Prerequisites: This course builds upon topics covered in CSCI E-63c and CSCI E-109a and CSCI E-109b with either CSCI E-63c or CSCI E-109a as a prerequisite.
+Prerequisites: This course builds upon topics covered in CSCI E-63c and CSCI E-109a with either CSCI E-63c or CSCI E-109a as a prerequisite.
 Students should be proficient in Python including Pandas and readily able to load, parse, and manipulate data.
 A course such as CSCI E-7 or a course on Python and machine learning would be useful.

 CSCI E-83 Section 1 (16768)

-Fall 2022
+Fall 2024

 Fundamentals of Data Science